-5.3 (7pts) In this part you will run stochastic gradient descent to solve the same problem.
-Recall that in stochastic gradient descent, you pick one training datapoint at a time, say $(\mathbf{x}i, y_i)$ , and update your current value of $\mathbf{w}$ according to the gradient of $f_i(\mathbf{w}) = (\mathbf{w}^T \mathbf{x}i - y_i)^2$ .
+Part 4.3 (7pts) In this part you will run stochastic gradient descent to solve the same problem.
+Recall that in stochastic gradient descent, you pick one training datapoint at a time, say (\mathbf{x}i, y_i) , and update your current value of w according to the gradient of $f_i(\mathbf{w}) = (\mathbf{w}^T \mathbf{x}i - y_i)^2$.

 Run stochastic gradient descent using step sizes $\{0.0005, 0.005, 0.01\}$ and 1000 iterations.
+You should initialize w to be the all-zero vector for all three runs.
 Plot the objective function value vs. the iteration number for all 3 step sizes on the same graph.
 Comment 3-4 sentences on how the step size can affect the convergence of stochastic gradient descent and how it compares to gradient descent.
 Compare the performance of the two methods.
 How do the best final objective function values compare?
 How many times does each algorithm use each data point?
 Also report the step size that had the best final objective function value and the corresponding objective function value.